itp-dwd/back-end-foundations-workbook/README.md

 - Register for a Twitter API developer account.
 Create an *individual* account.
 - Create a Twitter Application.
 - Create a new file called `config.json`, and add a line to your `.gitignore` that is just `config.json`
+- Add your Twitter credentials to this file.
+Check the file `config.example.json` for reference
+- Copy and paste your code from example 17 to import your `config.json` file
+- Install the npm library `twitter` to make it user to use the Twitter API: `npm install --save twitter`
+- Follow the `twitter` documentation to authenticate with your api tokens
+- Follow the `twitter` documentation to make a tweet from one of the band names
+- Run the script by running `node main.js`
+- Check your Twitter account to see if it worked!